FAQ's

 Designed to be independent of the type of active equipment that essentially "plugs" into the network, structured cabling offers a truly universal way of connecting computers, printers and other active devices together.

 A structured cabling system can use the same cabling system for everything.
-That means that Ethernet devices, telephony including VoiP, printers, access control, video can all successfully utilise structured cabling.
+That means that Ethernet networked devices, VoiP telephony, printers, access control, BMS, CCTV and much more, can all successfully utilise structured cabling.

 A well designed and installed structured cabling system will give many years of service and as such, can be seen as an investment that will last for the long term.

-As structured cabling references international standards, users are assured that Ethernet applications and hardware will essentially work, assuming the cabling has been installed correctly and tested to prove its functionally.
+As structured cabling references BS standards, EN standards, as well as international standards, users are assured that Ethernet applications and hardware will essentially work,: but the associated cabling MUST be installed correctly and tested to prove its verify performance.
 That means that even if the cabling and components are from different manufacturers, they are all compatible with each other.

-There is a great deal of confusion among cabling installers, cabling technicians and customers, who are faced with the choice of purchasing Cat5e or Cat6.
+There is a great deal of confusion among cabling installers, cabling technicians and customers, who are faced with the choice of purchasing Cat5e/Class D, Cat6/Class E or Cat6a/Class Ea.
 Some of this confusion comes from a misunderstandings of how cabling performance is defined by the active equipment that will be utilising the structured cabling system.
-In the belief that CAT6 cabling will give them an "all gigabit" network, many companies have had upgrades on their cabling systems, based purely on the assumption that the "network will be faster" - sadly, this is not the case.
+In the belief that a CAT6 cabling system will give them an “all gigabit” network, many companies have had upgrades on their cabling systems, based purely on the assumption that the “network will be faster” – sadly, this is not the case.

 Unless every single network interface card, every component and every switch in the network is gigabit rated, then you will never have a gigabit network, because your network will always run at the speed of your slowest device.